 Adjusted net loss from continuing operations and adjusted net loss per share from continuing operations are financial measures that are not prepared in conformity with United States generally accepted accounting principles (U.S. GAAP).
 Our management believes that the presentation of Non-GAAP financial measures provides useful supplementary information regarding operational performance, because it enhances an investor's overall understanding of the financial results for our core business.
 Additionally, it provides a basis for the comparison of the financial results for our core business between current, past and future periods.
 Other companies may define these measures in different ways.
-Non-GAAP financial measures should be considered only as a supplement to, and not as a substitute for or as a superior measure to, financial measures prepared in accordance with U.S. GAAP.
+Non-GAAP financial measures prepared in accordance with U.S. GAAP.